 An employee is someone who works for another person or company, and who is not an independent contractor.
 So what is the difference?
 There are a number of factors to consider in determining the difference, but, in general, an employee is a worker who:

 An independent contractor is the opposite.
-He/she uses his/her own tools, does not have taxes taken out by the employer, may be hired for only one job, is not necessarily performing the employer's regular business, and is often highly skilled.
+Independent contractors use their own tools, don't have taxes taken out by the employer, might be hired for only one job, and aren't necessarily performing the employer's regular business.

 An important distinction between the two is who controls the details of the work.
 An employer has the authority to tell an employee exactly to perform every step of the job.
-In contrast, the employer does not have the power to tell an independent contractor how to perform the job.
+By contrast, the employer doesn't have the power to tell an independent contractor how to perform the job.
 A good example is a plumber or an electrician.
-When you hire a plumber or an electrician, you tell them what you want them to do (i.e., fix a leak or your wiring), but you do not tell them how to fix the leak or the wiring.
+When you hire a plumber or an electrician, you tell them what you want them to do (i.e., fix a leak or your wiring), but you don't tell them how to do it.

-No, the workers' compensation system is an injured employee's sole remedy against his/her employer with respect to his/her injury.
-You cannot sue your employer for damages for your injury.
+No, the workers' compensation system is typically an injured employee's sole remedy against the employer with respect to that injury.
+With a few narrow exceptions, you cannot sue your employer for damages for your injury.